Sirs0ri/PersonalAssistant/README.md

 ## To Do

 - "Mainframe" that reads a folder and imports .py files
+    - Auto-updater
+        - trigger: schedule plugin, hourly
+        - check if an update is available (via last downloaded commit)
+        - if yes:
+            - copy current files to a backup location
+            - pull the latest changes from GitHub
+                - subprocess.Popen("home/pi/Desktop/update_git.sh")
+            - stop and restart the server
+            - wait 2 minutes for the "ok"
+            - if there is no Ok-command:
+                - stop the server
+                - restore the previously backed-up files
+                - start the Server again
+            - notify me about success/failure
     - react to input -> process()
     - eyecandy: create a website that is shown on raspberrypi2:5000/ which allows to enter commands and restart/stop the server